GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 specifically, the browser must inform the `attributionreportto` endpoint that is specified in both the `<a>` element and in the pixel request (`adtech.example`).

-To do so, the browser schedules to send a **conversion report**, a blob of data containing the click data (from the publisher's site) and the conversion data (from the advertiser's).
+To do so, the browser schedules to send an **attribution report**, a blob of data containing the click data (from the publisher's site) and the conversion data (from the advertiser's).
 For this example, the user converted one day after click.
 So the report is scheduled to be sent on the next day, at the two-day-after-click mark if the browser is running.